- Definitions

 Solutions and actions

 If the marketing authorisation holder or parallel distributor decides to withdraw a product from the Belgian market, the product will no longer be available in Belgium.
 The FAMHP does not have the authority to force a company to market a medicine.
-However, the FAMHP evaluates every report of interruption and discontinuation of commercialisation to assess the impact on public health.
+However, the FAMHP evaluates every report of discontinuation of commercialisation to assess the impact on public health.
 This is done on the basis of a decision tree.
-It enables the FAMHP to take appropriate measures to minimise the impact of interruption or discontinuation of commercialisation on patients.
+It enables the FAMHP to take appropriate measures to minimise the impact of discontinuation of commercialisation on patients.
 This assessment is based on specific criteria that take into account the number of market players, the number of alternatives available, and the indication.

-If the interruption or discontinuation of commercialisation may give rise to risks, the FAMHP initially contacts the marketing authorisation holder or parallel distributor of alternative medicines so they may anticipate a possible increase in orders.
-If this is not possible, experts are contacted, and they check whether the interruption or discontinuation of commercialisation can be resolved by an alternative with a different active substance or by a magistral preparation.
+If the discontinuation of commercialisation may give rise to risks, the FAMHP initially contacts the marketing authorisation holder or parallel distributor of alternative medicines so they may anticipate a possible increase in orders.
+If this is not possible, experts are contacted, and they check whether the discontinuation of commercialisation can be resolved by an alternative with a different active substance or by a magistral preparation.
 The route of administration may also differ.

-In the event of interruption or discontinuation of commercialisation of medicines for which there are no or insufficient alternatives, the FAMHP will take further steps, such as entering into dialogue with the marketing authorisation holder or parallel distributor to ascertain whether they can nevertheless remain on the market or whether they are prepared to sell their MA.
+In the event of discontinuation of commercialisation of medicines for which there are no or insufficient alternatives, the FAMHP will take further steps, such as entering into dialogue with the marketing authorisation holder or parallel distributor to ascertain whether they can nevertheless remain on the market or whether they are prepared to sell their MA.
 The FAMHP also checks the commercialisation status in other (European) countries and may contact marketing authorisation holders or parallel distributors to ask whether they wish to enter the Belgian market.
 The FAMHP may also approach raw material manufacturers and ask them to market the raw material in Belgium.

 The FAMHP is aware that a change in treatment is not without risk, such as confusion, errors, under- and over-dosing when switching to another medicine (different brand name, different packaging, different colour, etc.).
 Therefore, that change must be made under the supervision of a doctor or pharmacist; they are the key to effective treatment.